 Code styles are great for formatting code to standards, but the standards are more than just formatting, as they define rules about how the code should be written.
-PhpStorm allows you to integrate easily with PHP Code Sniffer to detect any issues with your code against the WordPress coding standards, defined as by the WordPress PHP Sniffer rules.
+PhpStorm allows you to integrate easily with PHP Code Sniffer to detect any issues with your code against the WordPress coding standards, defined by the WordPress PHP Sniffer rules.

-Code sniffing is about prevention instead of cure, and the integration in the PhpStorm editor alerting you to issues is extremely helpful.
+Code sniffing is about prevention instead of a cure, and the integration in the PhpStorm editor alerting you to issues is extremely helpful.
 Once you have it all installed, you will instantly start to receive feedback on any issues in your code:

 PhpStorm is stacked with lots of non-WordPress specific features that are great for modern development practices, but there are too many to mention here.
 Let me take you through some of my favourites.

 PhpStorm offers great built-in support for WP-CLI for frequent users of command-line tools.
 It gives you a quick overview of available arguments as you’re typing, eliminating the need of having to look through the documentation for a list of supported arguments, once you configure it.
 The feature I love the most is the autosuggestions, if you don’t remember the full command, PhpStorm gives you a list of possible commands based on your input.